 How to Lock Multiple Cells in Excel: 6 Suitable Methods

 Today we’ll use the following dataset where the amount of Sales is provided along with their corresponding Sales Rep, Order ID, and so on.
 Now, we’ll see the application of the methods to lock multiple cells in Excel.

-As we said earlier, you might lock the cells mainly for protecting cells and using them as absolute references.
+As we said earlier, you might lock the cells mainly to protect cells and use them as absolute references.
 So, you’ll see 4 methods to lock multiple cells to protect them first.
 Later, two effective methods including a shortcut method will be discussed to lock multiple cells.

 Let’s dive into the methods.

-4 Methods to Lock Multiple Cells to Protect Them
+How to Lock Multiple Cells to Protect Them: 4 Methods

 Prior to applying the methods to lock multiple cells for protecting them, let us share an important thing.
 Actually, only locking cells don’t have any effect in Excel until you turn on the protection of the sheet.
 So, you must protect the sheet to get the output of locked cells.

 When you want to lock multiple cells in Excel to protect them, simply, you may lock any specific cells using the Format Cells option.
 Just follow the step-by-step process.